reureu/graphql-client-consumer/README.md

 * It creates an HTTP-client.
 * It gets the graphql-schema of a public GraphQL-API.
 * It creates a GraphQL-Client.
-* It parses the schema.
+* It parses a query.
 * It starts the garbage collection.
 * It logs the current memory consumption.